-I’m happy to say I’ll be at Storage Field Day 17 from September 19th – 21st 2018.
+I’m happy to say I’ll be at Storage Field Day 18 from February 27th – March 1st 2019 in San Jose.
 Stay tuned for live streaming of the event via the website.
-I’ll be in the Bay Area for the week if people would like to catch up.
+I’ll also be in the Bay Area for the week if people would like to catch up.

 So it’s been over six months since I did one of these, and it’s clear that I’m literally rubbish at doing them regularly.

 - I’ve been testing a number of data protection solutions recently and have needed to generate some data on some Linux VMs to back up.
 There are all kinds of ways of doing this on Linux, including using dd and /dev/urandom.
 You can also check out this handy guide on large Linux file creation here.
 The most useful tool I’ve come across though is from Preston.
 You can grab a copy of his Perl script here.
 Thanks also for having short URLs that are easy to remember and pump through wget.
 And while you’re at it – go buy a copy of Preston’s latest book – it’s great!

 - One of the reasons I don’t record demos of technical things is that no-one wants to see me bumbling my way around SQL Management Studio.
 This article won’t help you with SQL, but it does provide a decent starting point when you’re looking at SQL backup and recovery activities.

 - Apple have started selling space grey versions of their Magic Keyboard, Magic Mouse 2 and Magic Trackpad 2.
 The price is magic too, coming in at A$215 for the keyboard (compared to A$179 for the silver version).
 Effed if I know why it’s more expensive.
 It’s one of those things where you find yourself going “Why would you?” as you start to (somehow) justify the expense to yourself.